 1. About this Policy

 1.1.
-This policy explains when and why we collect personal information about our students and crew, how we use it and how we keep it secure and your rights in relation to it.
+This policy explains when and why we collect personal information, how we use it and how we keep it secure and your rights in relation to it.

 1.4.
 We will always comply with General Data Protection Regulation (GDPR) when we are dealing with your personal data.
 Further details on GDPR can be found at the website of the Information Commissioner (www.ico.gov.uk).
 For the purposes of the GDPR, we will be the “controller” of all the personal data we hold about you.